KittyGiraudel/site/_posts/2013-07-15-understanding-sass-lists.md

 ## Final words

-<blockquote class="pull-quote--right">Having a very permissive can be complicated.</blockquote>
+<blockquote class="pull-quote--right">Having a very permissive syntax can be complicated.</blockquote>

 The three versions we saw in the previous section work like a charm, <span style="text-decoration: line-through">the one you should use is really up to you</span> *although the one with `append(..)` is definitely the cleaner way of handling this.
 You can also do it in some other more complicated and dirty ways.*

-Anyway, this shows why having a very permissive can be complicated.
+Anyway, this shows why having a very permissive syntax can be complicated.
 As I said at the beginning of this post, you can do pretty much whatever you want and if you want my opinion this isn't for the best.